estebanthi/habits.txt/README.md

 A habit is defined by a frequency, else it's called a task.
 The minimum frequency supported by habits.txt is daily (it doesn't support intra-day habits).

-### Boolean or Numeric
+### Boolean or Measurable

-A habit can be boolean or numeric.
+A habit can be boolean or measurable.
 A boolean habit is either done or not done.
-A numeric habit is a value, like the number of pages read in a day.
+A measurable habit has a value.

 ## Format